Out of Africa

 Single Supplement: Yes

-Size: Maximum of eight guests.
+Size: Open to eight guests.

 Focus: Culture, History, Wilderness, Wildlife & Conservation

-Where: Begins and ends in Ulaanbaatar, Mongolia
+Where: Begins and ends in Ulaanbaatar

 Length: 16 - 23 DAYS